 Public Service HUB

-You may have heard that West Suffolk Council wants to build a so-called public service hub on the western side of town.
-They claim it’ll improve services by bringing them all together under one roof.
+Are you aware West Suffolk Council wants to build a Public Service Hub on the western side of Bury St Edmunds, claiming it’ll improve services by bringing them together.
 But the cost has already spiralled to £91 million, and it’s estimated it could go as high as £132 million, or even more.
 To many local people, it just looks like a massive vanity project.
+This will also be partially funded by the other towns of West Suffolk including Newmarket and Haverhill.

 So we need to ask whether we can afford it, what’s it for, and whether we couldn’t use the resources going into it for things that actually help the residents of Bury.